Interested? See

 What you'll do

-• You will undertake an in-depth individual research project, enabling you to further explore your own interests in psychology.
+• You will undertake an in-depth individual research project.
+This will enable you to further explore your own interests in psychology and tailor your course to reflect your career aspirations.

-• You will have the chance to tailor the course in a way that reflects your interests and career aspirations.
-You could opt to study clinical psychology, forensic psychology, the psychology of health and elite sporting performance, child psychology, and much more.
+• You could opt to study clinical psychology, forensic psychology, the psychology of health and elite sporting performance, child psychology, and much more.

-• You’ll attend timetabled classes at the University on one day each week and arrange the remaining study time over the rest of the week in a way that suits you.
-Those will other family and work commitments are advised to study part-time, usually over two years, but it is also possible to take the course full-time (allowing a similar amount of time as you would for a full time job) in one year.
+• You’ll attend timetabled classes at the University one day a week and arrange the remaining study time in a way that suits you.
+You can study part-time, usually over two years, but it's possible to study full-time in one year.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
 As well as to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.